Here Come the Mummies: Other appearances

-Appearances
+Movie and TV appearances

-The band's song "Dirty Minds" has been featured on the television shows Big Shots, The Loop, and Scrubs, as well as the movie Fired Up!, also appearing on the Fired Up! official soundtrack.
+The band's song "Dirty Minds" has been featured on the television shows Big Shots (S1-E2), The Loop (S1-E2 and S2-E2), and Scrubs (S2-E10), as well as the movie Fired Up!, also appearing on the Fired Up! official soundtrack.

-In 2009 and again in 2010 the band played on the Bob and Tom morning show.
+Since 2009 the band has played multiple times on the Bob and Tom morning show.
 They have since become one of the show's favorite musical guests.

+In 2011, for Halloween, the band performed two of their songs on the morning show Fox & Friends on national television.